Skip to content

 5. Supervisor

 Suppose, the General Manager receives a message and conveys it to the supervisor through Dy.
 General Manager.
 This process is wrong because it should reach the supervisor through Dy.
 General Manager, Departmental Manager and Senior Officer.
 If other officers are ignored then it will be harmful to the organisation.
+(BCom 1st Year Principles of Effective Communication Notes Study Material)

-The above analysis makes it clear that a communication must possess honesty consideration, reliability, correctness, courtesy, clarity, integrity and completeness.
+The above analysis makes it clear that communication must possess honesty consideration, reliability, correctness, courtesy, clarity, integrity and completeness.
 If these qualities are not present in the communication system then it becomes defective and ineffective.

 Importance of Effective Communication